 This experiment characterizes a single-phase transformer by finding its equivalent circuit parameters.
 Three tests are performed: open-circuit test, short-circuit test, and DC test.

 Transformers are stationary electric machines that step up or down AC voltage.
 They are typically formed of primary and secondary coils or windings, where the voltage on the primary is stepped up or down at the secondary, or the other way around.
+When a voltage is applied to one of the windings and current flows in that winding, flux is induced in the magnetic core, coupling both windings.
+With an AC current, AC flux is induced, and its rate of change induces voltage on the secondary winding (Faraday’s law).
+Flux linkage between both windings depends on the number of turns of each winding; therefore, if the primary windings have more turns than the secondary winding, voltage will be higher on the primary than on the secondary, and vice versa.

 The transformer used in this experiment is rated at 115 V/24 V, 100 VA.
+The voltage rating comes from the ability of the insulation of each winding to safely handle specific voltages, while the VA rating or power (Watt) rating come from current handling capability of these windings, specifically wire thickness.
 It is important not to mix primary and secondary with high- and low-voltage nomenclature.
 For this experiment, the primary side is assumed to have the 115 V rating, while the secondary side is rated at 24 V. The 115 V side has two terminals labeled IN1 and IN2, while the secondary side has two terminals labeled OUT1 and OUT2.

 The high-voltage side is commonly used for short-circuit testing to achieve more voltage resolution.
-For example, if a transformer is rated for 1200 V/120 V, a short-circuit on the 120 V probably has rated current flowing with less than 10% of the 1200 V, which makes a 0-120 V VARIAC on the 1200 V suitable for this test.
+For example, if a transformer is rated for 1200 V/120 V, a short-circuit on the 120 V probably has rated current flowing with less than 10% of the 1200 V, which makes a 0-120 V variable auto-transformer (VARIAC) on the 1200 V suitable for this test.
 The low-voltage side is commonly used for open-circuit testing, since this voltage is more accessible in the lab.
 Thus, this approach is followed as standard practice in this experiment.

+The open-circuit test helps estimate the mutual inductance between two windings, as well as core power losses caused by flux induced in the core.
+The short-circuit test helps identify the leakage inductance of both windings, since maximum current is drawn in the short circuit, and some flux leaks from the core around the windings.
+The DC test helps measure wire resistance of both windings.

 Procedure: